 Voluntary Dental and Vision Insurance

 Voluntary group dental insurance is available to eligible employees and their dependents at the employee’s expense.
-NCU offers two plans through LifeMap Assurance Company: a base level plan and a buy-up.
+NCU offers two plans: a base level plan and a buy-up.
 Voluntary vision insurance is also available to eligible employees for a low monthly premium.

 Eligible employees must enroll within the first 30 days of employment or during the annual open enrollment period.

 Health Reimbursement Account (HRA)

 NCU has established a Section 105 Health Reimbursement Account Plan to assist eligible employees with deductible and co-insurance expenses.

 Cafeteria Plan (FSA, DCAP, POP)